-We are of course following events very closely with regards to the outbreak of Coronavirus (Covid-19).
+We are following events very closely with regards to the impact of Coronavirus (Covid-19) on travel and the likelihood of France being taken off the government's 'safe' list.

-The Foreign & Commonwealth Office (FCO) is the critical source for status updates regarding foreign travel.
-It currently advises against all non-essential global travel.
-Latest UK Government Travel Updates
+The Foreign & Commonwealth Office (FCO) is the critical source for status updates regarding foreign travel: Latest UK Government Travel Updates

 It is vital that you have adequate travel insurance in place for your holiday.